Muslim Massacre (video game): Overview

-Muslim Massacre was created by Something Awful forums poster Eric "Sigvatr" Vaughn.
+Muslim Massacre was created by Something Awful forum member Eric "Sigvatr" Vaughn.
 In describing the game, Vaughn explained the game as "something along the lines of metaphorically destroying the stereotypical depiction of a Muslim."
 The game had a promotional ad on its front page reading "Don't be a liberal...!
 Download the game now".
 Muslim Massacre's gameplay has been likened to Robotron: 2084 and Berzerk as the game's directional controls are operated separately to the direction of fire, allowing the player to move in one direction and fire in another, making techniques such as circle strafing possible.
 Players control an American soldier armed with a pistol who has been parachuted into the Middle East.
 The player can also pick up special weapons such as a shotgun, a machinegun, hand grenades and a rocket launcher, supplied by an overflying plane.
 To progress to the game's bosses, the player must kill all the Muslims who appear on-screen during each stage, each of which lasts between sixty and ninety seconds.
 Some Muslims are dressed as civilians while others are depicted as stereotypical terrorists wearing a suicide vest.